lawrennd/snippets/_information-game/includes/minimal-entropy-density-matrix.md

 This transition from globally latent, then individually active, to locally interacting structure constitutes a critical shift.
 The system is no longer just activating variables — it is discovering constraints, relations, and ultimately the seeds of effective dynamics.

 As the process continues, we expect the geometry to develop hierarchical structure: clusters of tightly coupled variables (local patches), loosely coupled across broader scales.
-These layered interactions provide the substrate for emergent effective laws, which govern the system’s dynamics from within.
+These layered interactions provide the substrate for emergent effective laws, which govern the system's dynamics from within.

 \subsection{Local Wave Equations in $M$-Space from Information Geometry}